cmu-sei/juneberry/README.md

 **NOTE:** Because `enter_juneberry_container` creates a temporary container, you must perform this step every time you use `enter_juneberry_container`.

-You can reference the [Docker README file](docs/building_docker.md) for more information.
+You can reference the [Building Juneberry Docker Containers](docs/building_docker.md) documentation for more information.

 ### Other environments